TITLE 23: EDUCATION AND CULTURAL RESOURCES

 PART 151 SCHOOL CONSTRUCTION PROGRAM

-SECTION 151.50 PRIORITY RANKING OF CONSTRUCTION GRANT ENTITLEMENTS
+SECTION 151.50 PRIORITY RANKING OF CONSTRUCTION PROJECT GRANT AWARDS

-Section 151.50 Priority Ranking of Construction Grant Entitlements
+Section 151.50 Priority Ranking of Construction Project Grant Awards

-a) Districts holding grant entitlements shall be eligible for grant awards in the order of:
+a) Districts eligible for grant awards shall be eligible in the order of:

 1) the six levels of priority described in Section 5-30 of the School Construction Law; and

-2) the district's ranking within its level of priority, determined according to subsections (b) through (d) of this Section.
+2) the district's ranking within its level of priority, determined according to subsections (b) through (d).

-b) A district's ranking within a level of priority shall be determined by multiplying the district's needed capacity as determined under subsection (c) of this Section by the ratio of the district's needed capacity to the district's enrollment as recorded on the district's most recent Fall Enrollment/Housing Report.
+b) A district's ranking within a level of priority shall be determined by multiplying the district's needed capacity as determined under subsection (c) by the ratio of the district's needed capacity to the district's enrollment as of October 1 of the most recent school year.
 The resulting figure shall constitute the district's ranking, with the largest figure having the highest ranking.

 c) Needed Capacity

-1) For each priority other than priority five, the district's needed capacity shall be calculated by subtracting its currently available capacity as determined under subsection (d) of this Section from its current enrollment or its projected enrollment, whichever is greater.
+1) For each priority other than priority five, the district's needed capacity shall be calculated by subtracting its currently available capacity as determined under subsection (d) from its current enrollment or its projected enrollment, whichever is greater.

 A) Projected enrollment shall be calculated by multiplying the district's current enrollment by the ratio of the district's current enrollment to the district's enrollment two years before.